 Patient information leaflets and notices were available in the patient waiting area which told patients how to access a number of support groups and organisations.
 Information about support groups was also available on the practice website.
 The practice's computer system alerted GPs if a patient was also a carer.
-The practice had identified 180 patients as carers (1.5% of the practice list).
-The practice supports patients who are carers by signposting to other appropriate services and carers assessments, and offers more convenient appointments.
+The practice had identified 14 patients as carers (0.2% of the practice list).
 Written information was available to direct carers to the various avenues of support available to them.

-Staff told us that if families had suffered bereavement, their usual GP contacted them or sent them a sympathy card.
-This call was either followed by a patient consultation at a flexible time and location to meet the family's needs and/or by giving them advice on how to find a support service.
+Staff told us that if families had suffered bereavement, their usual GP contacted them.
+This call was either followed by a patient consultation at a flexible time and location to meet the family's needs and by giving them advice on how to find a support service.